The politics of "Roseanne" are uncomfortable, and that's exactly why you need to keep watching it

 Is the new season of Roseanne perfect?
 Not even close.
 In fact, in its caricatures of both conservatives and liberals, the sitcom is in danger of further normalizing some incredibly problematic stereotypes.
 The casual way it handles DJ’s biracial daughter and Darlene’s skirt-wearing son can feel forced and inauthentic, like these very real identities are only there to serve as the punchline to jokes.
 The fact that Roseanne seems to support Trump for economic reasons, and is so willing to overlook his bigotry, sexism, and racism because of it, sets a dangerous example that cannot be ignored.
 Underneath its flaws, or maybe because of its flaws, the Roseanne reboot is a very real, although very white, picture of modern American politics.

 Whitney Cummings has defended the show’s choice to lean political, reiterating during last night’s premiere that Roseanne doesn’t have a specific agenda.
-“See,” she said in a tweet accompanied by a picture of Jackie dressed in all pink, a NASTY WOMAN shirt plastered across her chest and a pussy hat proudly resting on her head, “This is not a pro-Trump show.”
+“See,” she said in a tweet accompanied by a picture of Jackie dressed in all pink, a NASTY WOMAN shirt plastered across her chest and a pussy hat proudly resting on her head, “This is not a pro-Trump show.” false

 Maybe Roseanne isn’t a pro-Trump show, but it is a political one that is inspiring a complicated conversation in households across the country (albeit, mostly white.)
 At any rate, viewers can’t look away, not yet at least.
 Two episodes in, and Roseanne is already attempting to help American families navigate their differences, political, moral, and otherwise.